adamtheturtle/new-mac-setup/README.md

 ## 1Password

-Choose the 1Password keychain in Dropbox > 1Password
+Choose to Sync with iCloud

 ## Safari